PRINCIPLES OF ITALIAN AND EUROPEAN PRIVATE LAW

 As a support for the preparation we recommend using the latest edition

 - De Nova (ed.), Codice civile e leggi complementari, Bologna, Zanichelli,

 - Di Majo (ed.), Codice civile con la Costituzione, i Trattati U.E. e le

-principali norme complementari, Milano, Giuffrè, latest edition
+norme complementari, Milano, Giuffrè, latest edition

 - latest edition of the Civil Code with the most important UE law, the